-The Federal Reserve will provide leadership in the form of stakeholder coordination, public policy perspective and analytical support to assess approaches to implementing faster payments capabilities that meet end-user needs for faster authorization, clearing, availability of funds and/or settlement.
+In the paper, the Federal Reserve committed to providing leadership in the form of stakeholder coordination, public policy perspective and analytical support to assess approaches to implementing faster payments capabilities that meet end-user needs for faster authorization, clearing, availability of funds and/or settlement.

-Stakeholder coordination will be facilitated by a Faster Payments Task Force.
-With input from a broad array of interested stakeholders, the Faster Payments Task Force will assess options for achieving faster payments capabilities with the goal of identifying the approach(es) that would best achieve the desired outcomes.
+With input from a broad array of interested stakeholders, the Faster Payments Task Force assessed options for achieving faster payments capabilities in order to identify approaches that would best achieve the desired outcomes.

-The Federal Reserve will pursue the following tactics as part of our faster payments strategy:
+The Federal Reserve pursued the following tactics as part of this faster payments strategy:

 - Establish and lead a Faster Payments Task Force